Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Saganagons Lake, Little Falls, Koko Falls.
 17.2 miles

-We paddled around the big peninsula on Saganagons because the portage was not where either the *Fisher* and *NatGeo* maps showed it.
+We paddled around the big peninsula on Saganagons because the portage was not where either the *Fisher* or *NatGeo* maps showed it.
 (One thing about the GPS&mdash;we know for sure where we are.)
-The *BRMB Paddling Trails* map shows the portage farther to the east, around a small peninsula, a mile or so out of the way, but we decided not to take the time to look there and started paddling.
-We made good time heading east and reasonably good time heading west.
+The *BRMB Paddling Trails* map shows the portage farther to the east, around a small peninsula, a mile or so out of the way, but we decided not to take the time to look there and dug our paddles in to make time.
+We moved fast heading east and reasonably good time heading west.
 I don't know how much time we lost&mdash;if any&mdash;paddling the extra seven miles vs. the (unknown) portage.

 ![Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03](./attachments/202508121303-000.jpeg "Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03")

 ### 2025-08-12T18:35:35-05:00 (48.31220, -91.11031) 1346 feet

-We make dinner at the end of Little Falls portage since we figure that if we wait to make dinner until we're in camp, it'll be dark and we'd be swarmed by mosquitoes.
+Evening is coming on and we see nowhere to camp, so we make dinner at the end of Little Falls portage.
+Plus we figure that if we wait to make dinner until find a camp, we'd be swarmed by mosquitoes.

 A thunderstorm blew through while we were portaging.
 Hazy overcast now.